Women in the Victorian era: Middle-class employment

-As education for girls spread literacy to the working-classes during the mid- and late-Victorian era, some ambitious young women were able to find salaried jobs in new fields, such as salesgirls, cashiers, typists and secretaries.
-Work as a domestic, such as a maid or cook, was common, but there was great competition for employment in the more respectable, and higher-paying, households.
-Private registries were established to control the employment of the better-qualified domestic servants.
+As education for women and girls spread literacy to the working-classes during the mid- and late-Victorian era, some ambitious young women were able to find salaried jobs in new fields, such as salesgirls, cashiers, typists and secretaries.
+Work as a domestic servant, such as a maid or cook, was common, but there was great competition for employment in the more respectable, and higher-paying, households.
+Private registries were established to control the employment of better-qualified domestic servants.

-Throughout the Victorian era, respectable employment for women from solidly middle-class families was largely restricted to work as a school teacher or governess.
+Throughout the Victorian era, respectable employment for women from solidly middle-class families were largely restricted to work as a schoolteacher or governess.
 Once telephone usage became widespread, work as a telephone operator became a respectable job for middle-class women needing employment.

 Three medical professions were opened to women in the 19th century: nursing, midwifery, and doctoring.
 However, it was only in nursing, the one most subject to the supervision and authority of male doctors, that women were widely accepted.
-Victorians thought the doctor's profession characteristically belonged only to the male sex and a woman should not intrude upon this area but stay with the conventions the will of God has assigned to her.
-In conclusion, Englishmen would not have woman surgeons or physicians; they confined them to their role as nurses.
+Many Victorians thought the doctor's profession belonged only to the male sex and a woman should not intrude upon this area, but stay with the conventions the will of God has assigned to women.

 Florence Nightingale (1820–1910) was an important figure in renewing the traditional image of the nurse as the self-sacrificing, ministering angel—the 'Lady with the lamp', spreading comfort as she passed among the wounded.
 She succeeded in modernising the nursing profession, promoting training for women and teaching them courage, confidence and self-assertion.

 Leisure activities

-Middle-class women's leisure activities included in large part traditional pastimes such as reading, embroidery, music, and traditional handicrafts.
+Middle-class women's leisure activities included traditional pastimes such as reading, embroidery, music, and traditional handicrafts.
 Upper-class women donated handicrafts to charity bazaars, which allowed these women to publicly display and sell their handicrafts.